ausaccessfed/dev-portal/docs/_edugain-integration/02-software-version.md

 <br>

-<h3 class="text-warning">Upgrading your software</h3>
+<h3 class="text-warning">Upgrading software</h3>

-Consult the software web site for detailed information on upgrading.
-Upgrading the Shibboleth SP software is generally straight forward as it packaged software on a number of Linux variants.
+Consult the software website for information on its upgrade process.
+Upgrading the Shibboleth SP software is straightforward as it is pre-packaged for different Linux variants.

-When upgrading please ensure you upgrade your test version in the **AAF Test Federation** before moving to your production services.
-Also consider your organisation change processes when upgrading software.
+Upgrade the version in the AAF Test Federation before upgrading the Production version.
+All upgrades should align with existing organisational change management processes.
 {: .callout-info }

-<h3 class="text-warning">Keeping your OS and supporting software up to date</h3>
+<h3 class="text-warning">Keep the OS and supporting software up to date</h3>

-You SAML Service provider software doesn’t run in isolation, there is the Operating System, Web Server, crypto software and many other dependent software components.
-Each of these is specific to your environments and each will have its own maintenance processes.
-You need to ensure that these supporting components are regularly patched and upgraded.
+The SAML Service does not run in isolation and depends on the Operating System, the Web Server, the cryptography software and several other software components.
+Each of these is specific to an environment and each component will have a maintenance process.
+Ensure that these supporting components are regularly patched and upgraded.
 {: .callout-info }